MarkBrezina/Ctrl-Alt-DefeatTheMarket/Round 2/README.md

 # Notes on improvement and missed alpha.
 Once again, I will beat myself over the head with this one, as I have experienced this in reality many times, but never really dealt with it as a market maker.
+I am a MFT and portfolio management man, so I discarded these alphas as noise, the way I have been taught to do so.

 Here are the ideas,